minlux/itagger/README.md

 # Image Tagger
 "Toolset" to exctract multiple pictures out of one or more "multi-picture-images".
-E.g. extract (crop and rotate) multiple scanned photos fotos via batch.
+E.g. extract (crop and rotate) multiple scanned photos via batch.

 ## TODOs and Hints
 TODO - add description.